AdamRisberg/react-image-magnifiers/README.md

 **transitionSpeed:** Speed, in seconds, of the fade transition while zooming in/out.
 Type: number, Default: 0.4.

 **transitionSpeedInPlace:** Speed, in seconds, of the fade transition while zooming in/out while in place mode is active.
 Type: number, Default: 0.4.

+## MagnifierContainer Props

+**style:** Passed to the style of the parent div.

+**className:** Passed to the className of the parent div.

+## MagnifierPreview Props

+**imageSrc:** Passed to the src of the image.

+**imageAlt:** Passed to the alt of the image.

+**style:** Passed to the style of the parent div.

+**className:** Passed to the className of the parent div.

+**onImageLoad:** Passed to the onload of the image.

+**cursorStyle:** Accepts any valid CSS cursor.
+Type: string, Default: "crosshair".

+**transitionSpeed:** Speed, in seconds, of the fade transition while zooming in/out.
+Type: number, Default: 0.4.

+**overlayBoxOpacity:** Sets the opacity of the white box (representing the zoom area) within the small preview image.
+Accepts a number between 0 and 1.
+Type: number, default: 0.8.

+**overlayOpacity:** Sets the opacity of the dark overlay (representing the area not shown during zoom).
+Accepts a number between 0 and 1.
+Type: number, Default: 0.5.

+**renderOverlay:** Render prop for custom overlays.
+The render prop function will get called with a single boolean representing the active state.
+Be sure to use absolute position on your content to avoid changing the size/layout of the magnifier component, which would interfere with the functionality.
+Default: null, Type: function.

+## MagnifierZoom Props

+**imageSrc:** Passed to the src of the image.

+**imageAlt:** Passed to the alt of the image.

+**style:** Passed to the style of the parent div.

+**className:** Passed to the className of the parent div.

+**onImageLoad:** Passed to the onload of the small image (not zoomed).

+**transitionSpeed:** Speed, in seconds, of the fade transition while zooming in/out.
+Type: number, Default: 0.4.

 ## Example Project